Uno Card Game Rules – Gameplay, Rules, Objectives and More

 Players take turns in a clockwise direction.

-The top card in the discard pile must be matched in color, number, or symbol.
+The top card in the discard pile must be matched in colour, number, or symbol.

 If a player is unable to make a match, they must draw a card from the draw pile.